stevelaskaridis/stevelaskaridis.github.io/index.md

 cover: true
 ---

 My name is Stefanos Laskaridis and I am a MLSys research scientist from Greece.
 My focus is on Machine Learning and Distributed Systems.
-You also go by Steve.
+I also go by "Steve" for short.

 Currently, I am researcher at [Samsung AI Center](https://research.samsung.com/aicentre_cambridge) in Cambridge, UK, focusing on the area of **Federated Learning** and **efficient on-device** or **collaborative ML**.